retainful/site/content/pagecontents/abandoned-cart-recovery.md

 Give the required attention to get back the same.

-Create impressive designs along with the following variables with a tinge of emotional connectivity to get responses for your reminders.
+Create impressive designs along with a tinge of emotional connectivity to get responses for your reminders.

 -   Identify your niche customers

 -   Design unique mails for those particular customers

--   Send mails Personally.
+-   Send mails Personally

-There are huge benefits connected with personalized reminders that include the following.

--   Cart abandonment recovery conversion rate is higher for personalized messages
+-   Witness increase in cart abandonment recovery conversion rates

--   Can make customers respond quickly
+-   Make customers respond quickly

--   Can instill trust and emotional connectivity with customers
+-   Instill trust and emotional connectivity with customers

 Humans like responding to human-like advances rather than a machine-generated pre-typed message.
 Moreover, it impacts psychologically and more people tend to respond.